Hiring A Professional For A Manual Pre-Employment Background Check Over Using An Automated Service.

 These are all valid concerns.
 However, upon reading the NCLC report and Bender and Crowley’s article, it seems their arguments are mainly directed toward automated background checks that simply aggregate publicly available arrest and conviction information using an automated software.
 These programs (largely) draw upon various public record sources and produce an automated report of the findings.
 However, frequently these reports are inaccurate and can mistakenly duplicate individual charges, mistake individuals with similar names and dates of birth, and present data in a misleading way.
 The problem with this automated approach is obvious – they lack the reason, context and understanding that an actual human would bring when performing a pre-employment background screening.

-At Inter-State Investigative Services, we are tasked with the responsibility of helping Tucson employers determine whether their applicants are trustworthy and have been forthcoming on their resume.
+At Inter-State Investigative Services, we are tasked with the responsibility of helping Tucson and Phoenix employers determine whether their applicants are trustworthy and have been forthcoming on their resume.
 Because the contents of our report could potentially keep someone from being hired, we approach each background with the utmost attention and care.
 We don’t simply rely on a search of a large database.
 We review court dockets to determine the actual disposition of a case, call police and sheriff stations to obtain arrest records, check references and verify dates of employment.
 This multi-faceted approach is far superior to relying on an automated software that will simply pull public records from online sources without the ability to interpret the information.